 - Large decodable labels, signs and instructions.
-For example, flow charts how to build in the construction area, recipes/menus/instructions in the mud kitchen, games instructions how to play football etc. - Add reading/writing challenge to popular areas.
-For example, object hunt in the sand tray children to record what they find, fish out objects beginning with ... in the water tray, sports recording scores, team sheets etc. - Writing for a purpose half termly established writing challenge.
+For example, flow charts how to build in the construction area, recipes/menus/instructions in the mud kitchen, games instructions how to play football etc. - Add reading/writing challenges to popular areas (limit opportunities for misconceptions). - Writing for a purpose half termly established writing challenge.
 For example plane spotting record aeroplanes using a template on clipboards, mini-beast hunt record sheets etc. - Range of Phase 2/3 games.
 For example, tricky word hunt, find the letters and make a word etc. - Established area where children can select a range of quality writing tools and clip boards from.
 Tools to include large scale mark making paint brushes, sticks etc. - Challenge area/activity where knowledge of the phoneme of the day can be applied. - Challenge displays where children can read words of known GPC's during transition times or to fill time.